Vaucluse, New South Wales: History

 Another substantial residential development was the construction, in 1854–56, of Carrara on the harbour foreshores.
-Carrara was designed by John Hilly for John Hosking, the first Lord Mayor of Sydney.
+Carrara was designed by John Frederick Hilly for John Hosking, the first Lord Mayor of Sydney.
 The house featured verandahs with Doric columns and was situated to take advantage of the harbour views.
 Its name was changed to Strickland House in 1915, when it was turned into a convalescent home for women.

 By 1871, the colony was experiencing the "Russian scare" that prevailed at the time, as a result of which fortifications were built at Steel Point, just a little north-west of Carrara.
 Cannon emplacements, powder magazine and embrasures, plus a store and barrack rooms, were constructed at this strategic point overlooking the harbour.
 The buildings were made of sandstone found at the site and still survive today; they are listed on the Register of the National Estate.

 Not long afterwards, Mortimer Lewis was designing a tomb for the Wentworth family.
 William Charles Wentworth died in England in 1872 and his remains were interred in the Victorian Gothic mausoleum that was constructed in Chapel Road, Vaucluse.
 Made of sandstone, the building featured a stained glass window in the west end and a clerestory window above the door.

 Around about the same time, Edward Mason Hunt was busy designing a Victorian Gothic mansion south of Carrara.
 This two-storey sandstone home incorporated a much smaller home built at that site by Alexander Dick, circa 1840; that home changed hands in 1868 and enlargement proceeded.
 The new mansion, known as The Hermitage, featured multiple gables, a castellated tower and prominent fretwork.
 It was damaged by fire in 1936 but was restored by Emil Sodersten.
 It was bought in 1964 by the Woolworths company, which used it for some time as a training facility.

 Just a little East of The Hermitage, St Michael's Church of England went up in 1877, after being designed by Edmund Blacket.
 Located in St Michael's Place, this new sandstone church would later be enlarged in the 1930s, with the addition of a new spire, by Professor Leslie Wilkinson.
-The new design would eventually win the Sulman Prize for architecture in 1942.
+The new design would eventually win the Sir John Sulman Medal for architecture in 1942.
 In 1928, the largest property purchase in the history of Vaucluse was completed by Bariston and Decima Ashton joining 8 adjoining blocks into one large single block of 2.25 acres.
 This record was surpassed in 2011 with the Department of Foreign Affairs purchase of 3 acres in lower Vaucluse.